-As the number of people using the Internet has grown, data privacy matters more and more.
+As the number of people using the Internet has grown, data privacy is more and more important.
 Websites, software, and social media platforms frequently collect and store personal data about users to deliver personalized content and suggestions.

 Additionally, some platforms and applications may go beyond users’ expectations regarding data collection and utilization, leaving them with compromised privacy than they anticipated.
 On the other hand, some may not have enough controls to protect the data they gather, resulting in a data breach, thus compromising users’ privacy.

 Thus, we’ll look at why data privacy matters and its relation to security.
 After that, we’ll look at how we can continue to raise data privacy awareness beyond data privacy week.

 Data privacy, also known as information privacy, is a subset of data security that focuses on adequately handling data, including consent, notification, and regulatory requirements.
 Practical data privacy matters frequently focus on the following: